 Are the colors in Maggie's products all natural?

 No, the dyes we use are not all natural.
-We worked hard to source low impact, color-fast eco dyes that use less water, less heat, no formaldehyde, no carcinogens or mutagens, vs their conventional counter parts.
+We work hard to source low impact, color-fast eco dyes that use less water, less heat, no formaldehyde, no carcinogens or mutagens, vs their conventional counter parts.
 We tried natural dyes when we started, but cotton is very oily.
-Oil and the water in dyestuff repel, meaning much of these ‘natural’ dyestuffs ended up going down the drain.
+Oil and the water in dyestuff repel, meaning much of these "natural" dyestuffs ended up going down the drain.
 The waste plus the harshness of mordant required to get the natural dyes to stay on our cotton were worse for the environment.
 All of our dyestuffs meet the stringent dyeing standards in the Global Organic Textile Standard (GOTS), meaning they are the most environmental dyes available that still provide colorfastness.
-For more information on GOTS dyestuff requirements, please visit 3rd Party Verification

 What does naturally bleached mean?